 How Much Do Architects Cost?

 For most typical house extensions the cost of an architect will be between 9 and 13 percent of the entire build cost.
-So for a two room extension costing around £30,000, you’ll be looking at architect fees of around £3000.
+So for a two-room extension costing around £30,000, you’ll be looking at architect fees of around £3000.

-If you only want a set of drawings and would like an architect with a “hands off” approach, then you’ll pay less but there will be fees for any alterations to the plans.
+If you only want a set of drawings and would like an architect with a “hands-off” approach, then you’ll pay less but there will be fees for any alterations to the plans.
 You’ll also have to liaise with the structural engineer, Building Control and planning office yourself.
 These steps are usually done by the architect and while the planning/building fees are paid by you, it’s the architect that does all the paperwork and this often involves revisions.
-Architects rarely draw up detailed drawings and get deeply involved with a project for less than 5% of the build cost, although it has been know to happen on occasion.
+Architects rarely draw up detailed drawings and get deeply involved with a project for less than 5% of the build cost, although it has been known to happen on occasion.

 How Much Do Structural Engineers Cost?

-For most straight forward house extensions the role of an engineer is usually limited to the depth and type of foundations and the size of the steel joists.
+For most straightforward house extensions the role of an engineer is usually limited to the depth and type of foundations and the size of the steel joists.
 Expect a set of calculations to cost in the region of £275 – £375.

 For more complex projects such as basement extensions, expect to pay between £1000 and £1500.
 Prices can go much higher, depending on the project.